Brief About What does The Future hold for Software Defined Networking (SDN)

 2. Secure:

-SDN is highly secured and allows users to get a holistic view of the whole network, letting them know about the threats present in the network.
+SDN is secure and gives users a holistic view of the whole network.
+Further, helps them know about the threats present in the network.
+Developers can segregate the devices as needed for security and quarantine the affected devices.

 3. Control:

-The admin has full control over the flow of the traffic within a network.
-The admin can make the much-needed changes within a network as per the requirement.
+The admin has full control over the traffic flow within a network.
+The admin can make the essential changes within a network as per the requirement.

 4. Highly flexible and faster: